CSerratore/cserratore.github.io/src/content/posts/why-you-should-start-with-event-sourcing/index.md

 A projection may take on many implementation forms, from in-memory to a persistent NoSQL document or a normalized or de-normalized relational persistent model.

-A projection may also be updated using methods that are either transactional or eventual consistent with the event store, depending on considerations such as latency tolerances of the commands and queries.
+A projection may also be updated using methods that are either transactionally or eventually consistent with the event store, depending on considerations such as latency tolerances of the commands and queries.

 ## The Benefit